Raffaelbdl/kuma-browser/README.md

 Kuma Browser enables a few functionalities from the [jpdb.io](jpdb.io) search engine directly within Anki.

 > [!CAUTION]
 > Kuma Browser is not an official JPDB addon.
-It simply aims to faciliate the creation of Anki cards, but does not want to replace JPDB.
+It simply aims to facilitate the creation of Anki cards, but does not want to replace JPDB.
 >
-> People from JPDB if you see this, please make an offline app for your website <3
+> People from JPDB if you see this, please make an offline app for your website 🖤🤍

 > [!NOTE]
 > Kuma Browser is a project in development, and features are added when I need them.